ctrembath/cv-1/readme.md

 ###[Oneworld Publications] (http://www.oneworld-publications.com)
 ####Marketing Manager: July 2011&ndash;July 2014
-Responsible for all marketing at Oneworld, with a particular focus on online marketing.
+Oneworld Publications is a small, independent book publisher with a focus on literary fiction an    d narrative non-fiction.
+I was responsible for all marketing at Oneworld, with a particular focus on online marketing.
 * **Website Development**: Design, development and maintenance of a new company website, using Drupal 7.
 From drawing up the initial wireframes to uploading content and writing features, I have developed a completely new website.